FullScreenShenanigans/EightBittr/packages/babyioc/README.md

 Debatably no.

-There's noactor inherently non-SOLID in members being passed the root IoC container.
+There's nothing inherently non-SOLID in members being passed the root IoC container.
-Such a actor happens behind the scenes in normal IoC frameworks; BabyIoC members just don't have the layer of indirection given by declaring only required parameters.
+Such an actor happens behind the scenes in normal IoC frameworks; BabyIoC members just don't have the layer of indirection given by declaring only required parameters.
 Just as BabyIoC members can access anyactor they want, so too can traditional classes by taking in an obscene number of dependencies.